Fortune Theatre

-The Fortune Theatre is a 432-seat West End theatre on Russell Street, near Covent Garden, in the City of Westminster.
-Since 1989 the theatre has hosted the long running play The Woman in Black.
+The Fortune Theatre is a 432-seat West End theatre in Russell Street, near Covent Garden, in the City of Westminster.
+From 1989 until 2023 the theatre hosted the long running play The Woman in Black.

 History

 The site was acquired by author, playwright and impresario Laurence Cowen, and had previously been the location of the old Albion Tavern, a public house that was frequented by Georgian and Victorian actors.
 The theatre is situated next to Crown Court Church, and dwarfed by the Theatre Royal, Drury Lane on the opposite side of the road.

 Cowen commissioned architect Ernest Schaufelberg to design the theatre in an Italianate style.
 Constructed from 1922 to 1924, it was the first theatre to be built in London after the end of the First World War.
 One of the first buildings in London to experiment with concrete, its façade is principally made of bush hammered concrete, with brick piers supporting the roof.
 Since the demolition of the original Wembley Stadium, the theatre is now the oldest remaining public building designed wholly using concrete as a textured and exposed façade.
 The theatre's famous figurine, Terpsichore (perched high above the entrance) was sculpted by M. H. Crichton of the Bromsgrove Guild, a noted company of artisans from Worcestershire.
 The theatre is entered through bronze double doors, and internally there is a foyer of grey and red marble, with a beaten copper ticket booth.

 With 432 seats in the auditorium, it is believed to be the second smallest West End theatre.
 It was refurbished in 1960, and Grade II listed by English Heritage in May 1994.